 Be prepare for security: we know that going through security is a pain in the behind, but there is nothing we can do to avoid it, so let’s try to make it easier for you: be prepared, take your belt, coins etc. before arriving to the security station, have your electronics at hand easy to get out as well as your liquids.
 This will help to speed the process and avoid the nagging from the security guard.

 Don’t take your belongings and put them back on immediately.
 Take your belongings, move to the end of the conveyor belt and get out of people’s way so they can grab their bag.
 It’s courteous to move to a bench or to a spot away from the horde of people to reassemble your gear/clothes before you move onto the gate.

 Stand on the right, walk on the left: Moving sidewalk are a great thing when you have to walk a lot.
 But it serves multiple purposes, to rest if you don’t want to walk long distances but also help you to walk faster.
-So like we do in the highway if you don’t want to walk or you are doing it very slowly, stand on the right os the belt so you leave room for people in a hurry on the left.
-Win Win
+Like we do in the highway if you don’t want to walk or you are doing it very slowly, stand on the right side of the belt so you leave room for people in a hurry on the left.
+Win-win.

 ON THE PLANE

 Respect thy overhead bin: Don’t take up huge amounts of overhead storage space.
 Leave space for others, At the same time use the space above your row or near.
 Putting your luggage on the overhead bin in row 2 while your seat is on row 26 is not only disrespectful but It won’t help you to get out of the plain faster.
 It will start a disruption as the passengers on the row will need to put their luggage in other location, slowing down the arrival process.